Data reduction for directed feedback vertex set on graphs without long induced cycles: DFVS in planar graphs without long cycles

 \section{DFVS in planar graphs without long cycles}

 One may wonder whether the stronger assumption that a graph does not contain long cycles, induced or non-induced, leads to even more efficient algorithms.
 We show that this is indeed the case when considering planar graphs.
-We show that strongly connected planar graphs without cycles of length $d$ have treewidth~$\Oof(d)$.
-We observe in the next section (\autoref{obs:weak-strong}) that after the application of \autoref{rule:modified-dfs}, weak components are equal to strong components.
-Hence, the DAG of strong components in fact is a tree.
-Then, if each strong component has bounded treewidth, we can combine the tree decompositions of the strong components with the tree of strong components to derive that the whole graph after application of \autoref{rule:modified-dfs} has bounded treewidth.
+We show that strongly connected planar graphs without cycles of length $d$ have treewidth $\Oof(d)$.
+By \cref{lem:strong-components} weak components are equal to strong components.
+Hence, if each strong component has bounded treewidth the whole graph has bounded treewidth.
 We can then use the algorithm of Bonamy et al.~\cite{bonamy2018directed} to solve the instance in time $2^{\Oof(d)}\cdot n^{\Oof(1)}$.

 \begin{lemma} Let $G$ be a strongly connected graph and let $u,v\in V(G)$.
-Let $P$ be an undirected path between $u$ and $v$ in the underlying undirected graph.
-If $G$ does not have cycles of length greater than $d$, then it contains a (directed) $u$-$v$-path $Q$ such that every vertex of $Q$ is at distance at most $d$ from some vertex of $P$. \end{lemma} \begin{proof} Assume $P=v_1\ldots v_\ell$.
+Let $P$ be an (undirected) path between $u$ and $v$ in the underlying undirected graph.
+If $G$ does not have cycles of length greater than $d$, then it contains a (directed) $u$-$v$-path $Q$ such that every vertex of $Q$ is at (directed) distance at most $d$ from some vertex of $P$. \end{lemma} \begin{proof} Assume $P=v_1\ldots v_\ell$.
 For each $v_iv_{i+1}$ fix a cycle $C_i$ of length at most $d$ containing both $v_i$ and $v_{i+1}$.
 Such a cycle must exist as $G$ is strongly connected and does not contain cycles longer than $d$.
 We can now appropriately stitch subpaths from these cycles to find a $u$-$v$-path $Q$ in $G$.
 It is immediate that every vertex of $Q$ is at distance at most $d$ from some vertex of $P$. \end{proof}

 \begin{theorem} Let $G$ be a strongly connected planar graph without cycles of length greater than $d$.
 Then, $G$ has treewidth at most $30d$. \end{theorem}